Aref-Akminasi/aws-developer-associate/Other.md

 # AWS Macie

-- Amazon Macie is a fully managed data security and data privacy service that uses **machine learning** and **pattern matching** to discover and protect your sensitive data in AWS (ex: in S3 bucket)
-- Macie helps identify and alert you to sensitive data, such as personally identifiable information (PII)
+- Macie helps identify and alert you to sensitive data
+- Uses machine learning
+- Notify via EventBridge

 ![Macie](./assets/77.png)

 # AWS AppConfig

-- Deploy dynamic configuration changes to your applications independently of any code deployments
+- Deploy dynamic configuration changes to your applications
 - You don't need to restart the application
 - Validate configuration changes before deployment using:
   - JSON Schema